TheEt1234/minetest-virt/DOCS.md

 **`virt.machines`** - a table of all the virtual machines, indexed by name

+**`virt.json`**
+- `virt.json.encode`/`virt.json.decode`
+- was done because of minor differences between minetest's json and how qemu expects it, like minetest json always has floats, qemu does not like that

 # `virt.QemuVirtMachine`
 ### Special properties:
 - same as virt